To improve your immune system, what type of exercises should be done and with which intensity?

-Living a healthy lifestyle includes eating a varied and balanced diet, being mentally active and performing weekly physical activity or exercise to avoid getting sick or physically injured.
+Living a healthy lifestyle includes eating a varied and balanced diet, being mentally active, and performing weekly physical activity or exercise to avoid getting sick or physically injured.
 So what is the effect of exercise on the immune system?
-And which one is better at boosting immunity?
-Yoga, Cardio training or weight training?
+Yoga, Cardio training, or weight training.
+Which one is better at boosting immunity?

 The effect of exercise on the immune system was first published in 1903 and looked at the change in WBC in marathon runners.
 In this study, the immune system of marathon runners was weaker than expected because running marathons exerts the runners beyond physiological limits and weakens the immune system.

 Exercise can have either a positive or a detrimental effect on the immune system, depending on the exercise intensity and duration.
 This concept is in line with Traditional Chinese Medicine (TCM), which states that the body is healthy when the Yin and Yang are in harmony.
 Any excess or deficiency will cause disharmony and, therefore a state of illness.
 If you exercise too much, there is a deficiency in the Yang energy of the kidney, causing imbalance, which then affects the immune system.
 For example, if exercise intensity is too extreme (excess), the immune system might weaken for a little while.

 On the other hand, the body will experience a boost in the immune system after a moderate to vigorous exercise session.
 This increased immune response will be temporary.
 However, with regular exercise, a state of harmony and balance is achievable, and the changes can be long-lasting.